 Whether you are Irish or Irish-American, you're probably immensely proud of your surname.
-Many Irish families declare their roots by displaying the crest of their clan in their homes.
-But which last names win in the battle of Irishness?
+Many Irish families declare their roots by displaying the crest of their clan in their homes but which is the most common last name that wins in the battle of Irishness?
 IrishCentral took a look at the most common surnames in Ireland in order to come up with a top 10 list.

 Take a look at the rundown in this video and you can find more info about the names themselves below.